tenevdev/bcrypt-schema/README.md

   - `field` - The name of the field to be encrypted
   - `verify` - The name of the verify method attached as an instance method on the `schema.methods`
   - `set` - The name of the set method attached as an instance method on the `schema.methods`
+  - `saltIterations` - A parameter passed to `bcrypt.genSalt`.
+Defaults to 10

 __Example__